 Finally, the future Electron-Ion Collider at Brookhaven National Lab~\cite{EIC} will open a new avenue to study modifications in jet observables when compared to hadronic colliders.
 The reason is that highly-energetic partons will not encounter a thermalized QGP at the EIC, but rather a dense gluonic system.
-Multiple interactions with this overoccupied gluon state naturally leads to transverse momentum broadening.
-Its probability distribution is displayed in Fig.~\ref{fig:eic-results} where we have assumed e+Au to be the collision system and the prospected top energy for this machine.
-We would like to point out that, in this case, we obtain that the relevant hard scale is $Q_s^2\!=\!2.5$~GeV, thus justifying the applicability of weak coupling methods in this regime.
+Multiple interactions with this over-occupied gluon state naturally leads to transverse momentum broadening.
+Its probability distribution is displayed in Fig.~\ref{fig:eic-results}, where we have assumed e+Au to be the collision system, and the prospected top energy for this machine and the GW model is employed.
+We would like to point out that, in this case, we obtain that the relevant hard scale is $Q_s^2\!=\!1.75$~GeV$^2$.
 At the same time, the average transverse momentum received from the \textit{cold} medium is shifted towards smaller values when compared to RHIC and LHC.
-Unfortunately, this experiment will probe the largest value of $\lambda$ and, therefore, the application of Moli\`ere's scheme is less successful than for the LHC and RHIC setups.
-Nevertheless, this method can be used in semi-quantitative exploratory studies.
-The role played by the non-perturbative contributions at RHIC, LHC and EIC energies its suppressed when compared to the deviations due to the NLO expansion, as was shown in the previous Section.
+This experiment will probe the largest value of $\lambda$ and, therefore, the application of Moli\`ere's scheme is less successful than for the LHC and RHIC setups.
+Nevertheless, the evolution of $\lambda$ as one changes the experimental set-up is slow and therefore this method is suitable for semi-quantitative exploratory studies.

+The role played by the non-perturbative contributions at RHIC, LHC and EIC energies its suppressed when compared to the deviations due to the (1) expansion, as was shown in the previous Section.
 Therefore, we refrain from providing the numerical results obtained when considering these contributions.